Shaishta-Anjum/Facial-Recognition-Attendance-Management-System/README.md

-# Face Recognition Attendance Management System
+# Facial Recognition Attendance Management System

 ## Overview
 The Face Recognition Based Attendance System is a comprehensive solution designed to streamline the process of attendance tracking using facial recognition technology.
 This system leverages advanced machine learning algorithms and computer vision techniques to provide a reliable, efficient, and user-friendly way to manage attendance records.